 - Supporting documentation from your school or employer.

 - Your passport.

-The cost of your immigrant B will set you back 2, 000 baht.
+The cost of your Thai Non-immigrant B Visa will set you back 2, 000 baht.
 If you are lucky, your employer might cover this cost for you.
 Applying for this visa will give you three months in Thailand with a single entry.
 If you need a multiple entry option, you can pay 5, 000 baht per application.

 Top Tip: If you have lost your passport photos, forgotten to bring them or need photocopies, there is a shop across from the consulate that will do them for you.

 Getting Around in Savannakhet, Laos